What is a Revolving Line of Credit?

-- A revolving line of credit can be more cost-effective than a term loan, as term loans require proceeds to be paid out in a lump sum at closing, whereas lines are only drawn upon when needed.
-This means that interest is only charged on funds while they are being used on a line.
+- A revolving line of credit can be more cost-effective than a term loan, as term loans require proceeds to be paid out in a lump sum at closing.
+In comparison, lines are only drawn upon when needed.
+This means that you’ll pay interest only on funds while they are being used on a line.

-- Typical business loans cannot be added to and do not allow the credit limit to be “reused,” even after paid off.
-With a revolving line of credit, the available credit increases as payments are made, giving it more flexibility than an installment loan.
+- Typically, business loans can’t be added to and don’t allow the credit limit to be “reused,” even after paid off.
+With a revolving credit account, the available credit increases as payments are made, giving it more flexibility than an installment loan.

-Benefits of a Revolving Line of Credit for Businesses
+What Are the Benefits of a Revolving Line of Credit?

-Probably the most widely stated benefit of a revolving line of credit for a business is having cash available when there is a short-term cash flow deficiency.
-Whether your business experiences unforeseen expenses, slow paying customers, or need to purchase inventory, having a revolving line of credit can be invaluable.
+Probably the most widely stated benefit of a revolving line of credit for a business is having cash available when there’s a short-term cash flow deficiency.
+Whether your business experiences unforeseen expenses, has slow paying customers, or needs to purchase inventory, having a revolving line of credit can be invaluable.